yoqais/MS41-VIN-CHANGE/README.md

 ```
 ---
 ## 🔸Save the .HWH file and continue with step 🔹 Open WinKFP.
-After Vin Flash is complete, **You must re-flash your Full and partial tune files since a vin change reverts the ECU back to its stock ROM.**
+After Vin Flash is complete, **You must re-flash your Full and partial tune files since a vin change reverts the ECU back to its stock ROM.
+You dont need to if the ROM flash on your ECU currently is what came from factory.**
 ---

 > For any questions, email: qaisdanish6@gmail.com